Frequently Asked Questions

 A licensed psychologist who uses interventions and techniques from traditional psychotherapy and that of a life coach.
 A licensed psychologist holds a Doctorate in Psychology and must be licensed through the Psychology Board of the state where they practice.
 They're also required to adhere to legal and ethical Codes of Conduct, which means your rights, safety and information are protected.

+EMDR is a highly recommended and effective treatment for trauma as well as other mental health disorders.
 Before the actual "reprocessing" of traumatic memories the therapist will make sure the client is stable and has enough coping skills and support system to be able to maintain their stability during and after bringing up these memories.
 The goal is to remove the emotional intensity attached to certain traumatic memories, which can alleviate symptoms and allow clients to lead a more stable and peaceful life.
 The acronym EMDR is misleading.
 In addition to using eye movements, therapists can also choose to use alternating audio or tactile bilateral stimulation.
 Dr. Traci primarily uses the Theratapper, which is tactile stimuli where the client holds a small device in each hand that pulses back and forth between the left hand and the right hand.
 This pulsing stimulates both hemispheres in the brain while the client is processing their memories.
 One of the main reasons talking about trauma is so difficult is because our trauma memories are primarily held in the right brain hemisphere and our verbal expression and ability to reason is held in the left.
 When trauma (and memories of trauma) occurs the brain can get "stuck" and the hemispheres can stop communicating with each other.
 The bilateral stimulation overcomes this and allows the left side of the brain to self-sooth the right side of the brain.
 Another misnomer is that the memories are being "reprocessed."
 Technically, the memories were never processed to begin with (which is the problem) so they're actually being processed for the first time.

 How does Free Spirit Coaching differ from other therapy and life coaching?